 - Lead Bassist: Jeff Hughell is a major Type A, but he doesn't really get a chance to go crazy here.

-- Mohs Scale of Rock and Metal Hardness: Soft 9 to solid 10.
+- Mohs Scale of Rock and Metal Hardness: Generally 9note or 10 note .

 - New Sound Album:

-- Maximum Violence featured more aggressive songwriting and shed the "Obituary with Chris Barnes" sound that dominated their first two albums.
+- Maximum Violence featured more aggressive songwriting and shed the "Obituary with Chris Barnes" sound that dominated the first two albums.

-- Undead introduced a more modern and technical sound, which carried over to Unborn.
+- Undead featured a more modern and technical sound, as well as many landmarks of Chimaira thanks to Rob Arnold's presence.

 - One-Word Title: Over half their albums.